Great Zimbabwe: The Lemba

-The construction of Great Zimbabwe is also claimed by the Lemba.
-Members of this ethnic group speak the Bantu languages spoken by their geographic neighbours and resemble them physically, but they have some religious practices and beliefs similar to those in Judaism and Islam, which they claim were transmitted by oral tradition.
-They have a tradition of ancient Jewish or South Arabian descent through their male line.
-Genetic Y-DNA analyses in the 2000s have established a partially Middle-Eastern origin for a portion of the male Lemba population.
-More recent research argues that DNA studies do not support claims for a specifically Jewish genetic heritage.
+The construction of Great Zimbabwe is also claimed by the Lemba, as documented by William Bolts in 1777 (to the Austrian Habsburg authorities), and by an A. A. Anderson (writing about his travels north of the Limpopo River in the 19th century).
+Lemba speak the Bantu languages spoken by their geographic neighbours, but they have some religious practices and beliefs similar to those in Judaism and Islam, which they claim were transmitted by oral tradition.

-The Lemba claim was also reported by a William Bolts (in 1777, to the Austrian Habsburg authorities), and by an A.A.
-Anderson (writing about his travels north of the Limpopo River in the 19th century).
-Both explorers were told that the stone edifices and the gold mines were constructed by a people known as the BaLemba.

-However, archaeological evidence and recent scholarship support the construction of Great Zimbabwe (and the origin of its culture) by the Shona and Venda peoples.

 David Randall-MacIver and medieval origin

 The first scientific archaeological excavations at the site were undertaken by David Randall-MacIver for the British Association in 1905–1906.
 In Medieval Rhodesia, he rejected the claims made by Adam Render, Carl Peters and Karl Mauch, and instead wrote of the existence in the site of objects that were of Bantu origin.
 Randall-MacIver concluded that all available evidence led him to believe that the Zimbabwe structures were constructed by the ancestors of the Shona people.
 More importantly he suggested a wholly medieval date for the walled fortifications and temple.
 This claim was not immediately accepted, partly due to the relatively short and undermanned period of excavation he was able to undertake.